 Hood River Hotel

-Every Sunday during 2013 and 2014, two people stay for just $100 in any guest room or suite.
-Rate includes one $10 Breakfast Voucher at our inhouse restaurant Cornerstone Cuisine.
+Every Sunday during 2014, two people stay for just $100 in any guest room or suite.

 PURE - FRESH - NATURAL

-Cornerstone Cuisine Restaurant is a full service dining establiment offering breakfast and lunch.
+Cornerstone Cuisine Restaurant is a full service dining establiment offering breakfast 7 days a week..
 Discerning diners say our food is "always intriguing and inspiring."
 That's because Chef Mark Whitehead combines a unique blend of inspiring recipes with pure, fresh an natural ingredients.

 Our menu offers something for every appetite, from traditional favorites to innovative combinations of ingredients and seasonings.
 We rely heavily on small local farmers and foragers to provide us fresh produce, grown locally and without unnecessary reliance on chemical fertilizers and pesticides.
 We buy cage free poultry and eggs from hens allowed to roam free.

 Lovingly restored, our 103-year-old hotel delivers new world amenities with old world charm.
 Inside and out, the pulse of Hood River begins here.
 Walk to five wine tasting rooms.
 Shop artisan jewelers, couture fashion and fine art.
 Savor craft beer and dining delights.
 Choose your toy for kiting, sailing, fishing or biking.
 Stroll to a river.
 Tour an orchard, waterfall or volcanic peak it all starts here.

 - Wine Tours

 - Fruit Loop Map/Blossoms Festival

 - Multnomah Falls